On sufficient conditions for spanning structures in dense graphs: Intermediate results

 \begin{proposition} Let $1/t \ll 1/k$.
 Let $\cJ$ be a tightly connected $k$-graph on $t$ vertices and let $K$ be a set of $k+1$ vertices of $\cJ$ spanning a clique.
 For any ordered edges $e_1 = (v_1, \dotsc, v_{k}) \in V(\cJ)^k$ and $e_2 = (c_1, \dotsc, c_k) \in K^k$, there exists a walk beginning with $e_1$ and ending with $e_2$ of length exactly $kt^{k}$. \end{proposition}

 \begin{proof} Since $\cJ$ is tightly connected, there exists a tight walk starting from $e_1$ and whose last $k$ vertices are those of $e_2$ (possibly in a different order).
 Let $W_1$ be such a walk of minimum length.
-The length of $W_1$ must be at most $t^{k}$.
+The minimal length implies in particular that $W_1$ visits every tuple of $k-1$ vertices at most once, and hence its length is at most $t^{k}$.
 Let $f_2$ be the last $k$ ordered vertices of $W_1$.

 Now we show that there is a short walk from $f_2$ to $e_2$ using vertices from $K$ only.
 Suppose $K = \{c_1, \dotsc, c_{k+1}\}$ and $f_2 = (c_1, \dotsc, c_k)$.
 Then, given $1 \leq i < j \leq k$, the sequence